SPFDigiEnv/Fibonacci/README.md

-# Fibonacci
+# Fibonacci sequence
 Example of using Binder with a Jupyter notebook for online provision

 This repo is part of a blog about how to share Jupyter Notebooks online using binder.

 The blog is at https://digitalenvironment.org/sharing-jupyter-notebooks-with-binder/